 Adrian HuangInstructor in Chemistry Laboratory

-Research on drug discovery and asymmetric synthesis methodology development.
+Research on drug discovery and organic chemistry

 In my spare time, I enjoy walking in the woods, reading biographies, and playing violin.